JR LIVESTOCk infORMATIOn

 All Exhibitors will be allowed to enter a maximum of 2 market animals per species/per exhibitor at the fair.
 Only one animal may sell.
 You can tag in more than 2 animals per species/per exhibitor, but there will be a $5 charge for each additional tag.
 One (1) alternate animal per immediate family unit may also be tagged.
 Immediate family unit means brother and sister only.
 If a family has an alternate animal, it must be declared as such at tag-in.
 If the alternate animal is to be used it must be assigned to a specific exhibitor prior to weigh-in at the fair, keeping in mind that no exhibitor may have more than 2 animals per species at the fair.
 If an exhibitor tags in 2 or more animals under their name, they would be exempt from using the alternate animal.
 Any alternate animal used by a family unit must also be qualified by showing at the June show.

-Exhibitors must have shown EACH participating animal at the Morgan County Jr. Livestock June Show or any other state-sanctioned Jr. Livestock show, in addition to the Morgan County Fair.
+Exhibitors must have shown EACH participating animal at the Morgan County Jr. Livestock June Show or any other state-sanctioned Jr. Livestock show or an approved Jackpot show held in Morgan County, UT (Jackpot must be approved by the Morgan Jr. Livestock Committee), in addition to the Morgan County Fair.

 4. A Bill of Sale is required on all market animals and will need to be uploaded into FairEntry when you register for the June Show.
 Brand Inspections are required for all Market Beef and will need to be turned in at weigh-in at the Fair.
 Scrapie tags are required on all ewe lambs.